Helen Glover

 Glover and Thornley, neither of whom had set foot in a rowing boat prior to Sporting Giants, were confirmed as members of the 48-strong rowing squad by the British Olympic Association in Windsor.

-Having both won medals at world championship and world cup level over the past four years, most recently with Glover and crewmate Heather Stanning claiming gold medals at both of the World Cup events so far in 2012, both are strong medal prospects for London 2012.
+Both World Championship and World Cup level medals won over the past four years; Glover and crewmate Heather Stanning claimed gold medals at both of the World Cup events in 2012.

 Speaking about the Sporting Giants process, former hockey player Helen Glover said: “They tested 4,500 of us in groups of 200 at a time.
 I remember sitting in a room in Bisham Abbey and someone saying: ‘A gold medallist in 2012 could be sat in this room.
 Look around you.’
 I thought: ‘Right, I’m going to make that me.’
 It was quite surreal.”